Breaking the Barrier Courses - Spanish and French

 These courses cover all the major structures and topics typically taught in three years of study.
 Completion of each level qualifies for one credit for high school students.
 These courses move quickly and are best for those who already have had some exposure to the language.
 Nevertheless, the Beginner course starts with "First Steps" to cover the basics for those without prior knowledge of the language.

 There are a few different ways you might purchase and use each course.
-A core worktext is the main component for each course, but it is greatly enhanced by the features of the new online version.
+A core worktext is the main component for each course, but it is greatly enhanced by the online version.
 You can purchase a physical book, subscribe for online access, or get both packaged together at a discount.
 In my opinion, the worktext really needs the auditory resources that you get with online access—a 12-month subscription, accessible on most devices.

 A more-comprehensive homeschool package is available for each level of both languages.
 It includes one year of online access, plus the worktext, an answer key booklet, the Teacher Test Program booklet, and the Oasis Travel Dictionary in either Spanish or French.
 (The dictionary is the only item that is identical each year.)
 You might want to save some money by investing in the three-year program that includes everything for all three levels as well as three, year-long subscriptions for online access.